qiime2/docs/source/tutorials/metadata.rst

 - May consist of any Unicode characters.
 - Empty cells represent *missing data*.
 Other values such as ``NA`` are not interpreted as missing data; only the empty cell is recognized as "missing".
 Note that cells consisting solely of whitespace characters are also interpreted as *missing data* because leading and trailing whitespace characters are always ignored, effectively making the cell empty.

 .. note:: The empty cell simply indicates that data is missing, but doesn't indicate what type of missing data it might be.
-You can use other values of your choosing to denote different types of missing data (e.g. not present vs. not ever available).
+You can use other values of your choosing to denote different types of missing data (e.g. "not applicable" vs. "not collected").
 These custom values won't be interpreted as missing data in QIIME 2, but you can still record and use these "missing" metadata values to perform filtering on your data prior to further analyses (e.g. using ``qiime feature-table filter-samples`` to filter samples based on custom "missing" values).

 Column Types
 ************